LamaAni/zbash_config/README.md

 # Install

-The following script install the master version.
+The following script install the latest version.

 ```shell